ntthung/ntthung.github.io/content/project/p4-seaq/index.md

   Ultra-High Resolution Paleostreamflow for Southeast Asia: Proxy/Model Comparison
 ---

-This project aims to develop high-resolution data sets of proxy-derived and model-derived paleostreamflow for Southeast Asia.
+This project is funded by the US National Science Foundation, grant AGS-2302668.
+It aims to develop high-resolution data sets of proxy-derived and model-derived paleostreamflow for Southeast Asia.

-We have submitted a proposal to the NSF P4CLIMATE program and results are pending.

 More soon.